 There are two types of outside work exempt from this policy.Unrelated exempt outside work

 Staff may undertake outside work where that work is not related to their duties or area of expertise, without the need to seek prior approval, provided that the work does not result in a breach by the staff member of any of their obligations under the principles of this policy and provided that undertaking the work does not present a risk to the health and safety of the staff member or others.

-Where outside work may result in a breach of the principles (B/7.9.4), or where it creates a risk to the health and safety of the staff member or others, the staff member must notify the authorising officer and take appropriate steps to remedy the situation in conjunction with the authorising officer.
+Where outside work may result in a breach of the principles of this policy (B/7.9.4), or where it creates a risk to the health and safety of the staff member or others, the staff member must notify the authorising officer as soon as they become aware of these matters and take appropriate steps to remedy the situation in conjunction with the authorising officer.

 Appropriate steps may include: